what is a prenup what is a prenup

 Are prenups legally enforceable?

-Yes, prenups are legally enforceable if they comply with state laws, include full financial disclosure, are in writing, signed by both parties, and executed voluntarily without coercion.
+Yes, prenups are legally enforceable if they comply with state laws, including full financial disclosure, are in writing, are signed by both parties, and are executed voluntarily without coercion.

 Do prenups only cover divorce situations?